dskemp/courtdata/content/cases/ot2018/17-1107/index.md

 - "Riyaz A. Kanji"
 roles:
 - "on behalf of the Petitioner"
-- "Deputy Solicitor General, Department of Justice, for the United States, as amicus curiae, supporting the Petitioner"
+- "Deputy Solicitor General, for the United States, as amicus curiae, supporting the Petitioner"
 - "on behalf of the Respondent"
 - "for the Muscogee (Creek) Nation, as amicus curiae, supporting the Respondent"
 tags: